evsc/eegOSCworkshop/README.md

 		comment "brainbandxl_bluetooth";
 	}

 Establishing pairing to bluetooth device with the Bluetooth menu.
-Then map the bluetooth data to a serial port with
+Then map the bluetooth data to the serial port with

 	$ sudo rfcomm connect 0